 This service does NOT provide individual, one-to-one support throughout the court hearing.
 If you are seeking court support for a witness or victim of crime, please contact CRC’s Telephone Information and Referral Service on (02) 9288 8700 to find out what options may be available.

 Are you looking for more information on how to navigate the court system?
 Going to court can be confusing and overwhelming!

 Click here to read our guides about how to best prepare for local court

 Volunteering with the Court Support Scheme

 There are limited places available for volunteers and vacancies may arise throughout the year depending on volunteer retirements.
-For further information about current vacancies, please speak to the Court Support Scheme Coordinator on (02) 9288 8700 before sending in your application.
+For further information about current vacancies, please contact the Court Support Scheme Coordinator on email@example.com.

 Volunteer Application: Court Support Volunteer Application Form

 “We do it because, like a lot of people who have liberated themselves from the workforce, we want to give something back to our community, and because doing a little bit of good is better than doing nothing at all.”